NLaff/lafferty.co-v2/content/reviews/evernote.md

 Notion offers unlimited notes, documents, and projects for free!
 If you collaborate with more than five different people or need extra storage space, upgrades start at just $4 per month.

+There are [tons of free notion templates](https://nicklafferty.com/blog/free-notion-templates/) available as well.

 Notion is arguably the best Evernote alternative on the market, and [our favorite productivity tool](https://nicklafferty.com/blog/why-notion-is-the-best-productivity-app-of-2020/) overall.

 {{< button "https://www.notion.so/product" "Try Notion For Free" >}}